Great Ocean Road + Otways • Victoria (VIC)

 Not included

-• Accommodation, meals, and transport (self-booked)
+• Accommodation, meals, and transport, self-booked

-• Park entry fees (if applicable) and personal travel insurance
+• Park entry fees, if applicable, and personal travel insurance

 Payment + cancellation

-• Payment plans available (instalments on request)
+• Payment plans available, instalments on request

-Cancellation policy (locked)
+Cancellation policy

 60+ days before start: refund of monies paid less $100 admin fee